muizzahkhan/CNN_Assignment/README.md

-# Image Classification Using AlexNet Convolutional Neural Network
+# Image Classification Using Convolutional Neural Network

-This repository contains code for Image Classification using Alexnet in CNN.
+This repository contains code for Image Classification using CNN.
 Major libraries used in this project are:

  a.
 Keras